Disco-mentary

-"Disco-mentary" is the sixth episode of the thirteenth season of RuPaul's Drag Race.
+"Disco-mentary" is the sixth episode of the thirteenth season of the American television series RuPaul's Drag Race.
 It originally aired on February 5, 2021.
+The episode's main challenge tasks contestants with performing in a disco-themed documentary.
 Loni Love is a guest judge.

-Olivia Lux wins the episode's main challenge, and Tamisha Iman is eliminated from the competition.
+Olivia Lux wins the main challenge.
+Tamisha Iman is eliminated from the competition after placing in the bottom two and losing a lip-sync contest against Kandy Muse to "Hit 'Em Up Style (Oops!)" by Blu Cantrell.

 Episode

 Tamisha Iman (pictured at RuPaul's DragCon LA in 2022) was eliminated from the competition on the episode.

-For the mini-challenge, the contestants create a dress made from wallpaper.
-Elliott with 2 Ts and Tamisha Iman are the winners.
+For the mini-challenge, the contestants are tasked with creating dresses made from wallpaper.
+Elliott with 2 Ts and Tamisha Iman are declared the winners.

-For the main challenge, the contestants perform in a disco-themed documentary.
+For the main challenge, the contestants are tasked with performing in a disco-themed documentary.
 Following are the segments and team members: